Introduction

 Groups of SQL statements executed as a single unit of work are referred to as transactions.
 Transactions enable the rollback of changes in case of transaction failures.
 This ensures data consistency and integrity.

-Read More: Top 12 Cloud Databases in 2024
+Read More: Top 12 Cloud Databases in 2024 What Are the Rules for Writing SQL Queries?

 - Use a comma (,) to separate parameters without a clause.